nil2022/ecommerce/readme.md

 The eCommerce app is a web application that allows users to browse and purchase products online.
 It provides a user-friendly interface for customers to view product listings, add items to their cart, and complete the checkout process.

 The app is built with Node.js as the server-side framework and uses MySQL or PostgreSQL as the database management systems.
-MySQL is used for storing transactional data and user information, while PostgreSQL is used for managing product data and inventory.

 ## Features